South Core, Toronto: Amenities and notable buildings

 Maple Leaf Square during the 2013 Stanley Cup playoffs.
 The public square in between Maple Leaf Square tower, Telus Harbour, and Scotiabank Arena.

 In October 2013, Delta Hotels announced a new flagship hotel central to South Core.

 Maple Leaf Square, a multi-use complex and public square next to Scotiabank Arena, sometimes plays host to live broadcasts of sporting events on the video screen facing Bremner Boulevard.
 Real Sports Bar & Grill, one of North America's largest sports bars, is located inside Maple Leaf Square.

-The Telus Tower, PwC Tower and CIBC Square are prominent office towers in the district.
+Telus Harbour, PwC Tower and CIBC Square are prominent office towers in the district.

 Harbour Plaza is a new condominium project being built at York Street and was supposed to have Target Canada as the major tenant, but Target has pulled out of the Canadian market, leaving the space without a tenant.

 Sugar Wharf is a mixed use development under construction.

 Erected in 1917, the Toronto Harbour Commission Building is the home of PortsToronto, an agency responsible for the management of the Toronto Harbour.

 Other notable buildings in the area include: